flatcar-archive/flatcar-docs/docs/reference/supply-chain.md

 ###### Validation of update images at OS upgrade time

 Flatcar ships with a mechanism to auto-upgrade itself to new releases.
-The client service, `update_engine`, is included in the OS partition of the Flatcar image, i.e. it's on a read-only, `dm-verity`-validated partition.
+The client service, `update_engine`, is included in the OS partition of the Flatcar image, i.e. it is on a read-only, `dm-verity`-validated partition.
 Before installation, update images are validated against the update signing key - this key has a separate, even stronger security process than the image signing key (see build process for details).
 `update_engine` uses a baked-in public key for validation.
 An update is installed only after successful validation.